TheScriptGuy/PrismaAccess-EgressIPs/README.md

 The logic is such that it follows this order:
 1. If no arguments are supplied, exit script.
-2. If one of the --all* arguments are supplied, check to see if the API Key exists.
+2. If one of the --all* arguments are supplied, check to see if the API Key exists (either checking the file prisma-access-api.key file or looking at the argument supplied from --apiKey.
 - No API key, exit script.
 - API key exists, then attempt to get the egress IPs based based on argument supplied.
 3. If egress IPs are returned from the API, then display them in tabulated format to stdout.
 Exit script.